skypyproject/skypy/README.rst

 helping develop a concrete feature in SkyPy:

-1. Read through our `Discussions Page`_ to start a new conversation and share your ideas or follow up an existing conversation on a feature of the roadmap.
+1. Read through our `Discussions Page`_ to start a new conversation and share your ideas or follow up an existing conversation on a particular feature.

 2. Following the discussions, when you have a good idea of the specifics of the feature you wish to contribute, open an `Issue`_ describing the feature.